-Here at St. Joseph’s we welcome both parishioners and non-parishioners to celebrate their marriage at our parish.
-Below are the steps you should consider if you would like to celebrate your marriage at St. Joseph’s:
+We welcome both parishioners and non-parishioners to celebrate their marriage at our parish.
+Below are the steps you should consider if you would like to celebrate your marriage at St. Joseph.
+If you are interested in having your marriage validated, the same basic steps will be followed but the process may be abbreviated depending on the circumstances.
+Please complete the online request form and someone will be in touch with you.

 - Complete this Wedding Request Form online.
 Note that you must submit your request no later than six months in advance of the wedding.
 This is to allow enough time for both of you to attend the marriage preparation classes and to have the most options for scheduling the Church.

-- You will then be able to sign up for the marriage preparation program being offered at our parish or the archdiocese along with the Natural Family Planning Class.
+- You will then be able to sign up for the marriage preparation program being offered at our parish or the archdiocese.

 Frequently Asked Questions